Algo-Boys/SWR2-ASR/readme.md

 If the path to the tokenizer you specified in the `config.yaml` file does not exist or is None (~), a new tokenizer will be trained on the training data.

+## Decoder :
+There are two options for the decoder:
+- greedy
+- beam search with language model

+The language model is a KenLM model and supplied by the multi-lingual librispeech dataset.
+If you want to use a different KenLM language model, you can specify the path to the language model in the `config.yaml` file.

 ## Training the model

 All hyperparameters can be configured in the `config.yaml` file.
 The main sections are: